Illinois Compiled Statutes

 liability under this Act.

-(f) The Department may promulgate regulations to permit nonresident
+(f) For taxable years ending prior to December 31, 2014, the Department may promulgate regulations to permit nonresident

 individual partners of the same partnership, nonresident Subchapter S